 Online video content looks set to play a big role in the world of digital marketing as clients try to promote their brand.
 The art of reaching the correct audience is delivered through Online Video Promotion (OVP).
 Fast Web Media’s Director of Search, Tom Smith, explains just exactly what OVP is and how video will be key to a brand’s success not just now but in the future.

 Online video promotion is essentially marketing for your online videos; it’s all about getting your content in front of the right audience.
 Thanks to video hosting websites such as YouTube, Vimeo, Daily Motion, Meta Cafe etc, it’s easier than ever to extend your reach and measure the impact of your video promotion activity.

-The idea is, if you can push your videos in front of a key influencers and a relevant target audience, the potential or organic or viral growth significantly increase – particularly with the social sharing functionality included in sites like YouTube.
+The idea is, if you can push your videos in front of your key influencers and a relevant target audience, the potential or organic or viral growth significantly increases – particularly with the social sharing functionality included in sites like YouTube.

 “More than 400 tweets per minute contain a YouTube link, and over 150 years worth of YouTube video is watched on Facebook every day.”

 How does video differ to other forms of content?

 Online video is growing at a phenomenal rate, particularly in the UK.
 Hitwise has recently reported on the growth.
 With a growing, engaged and accessible audience, the tools and ability to share content within viewers’ social circles and strong analytics behind the content; video is an ideal medium for clients to promote brands, products or services.